opendataboardgame/game/instructions.md

 2. The **world score** on all three impact measures increases to eight.
 Everyone wins.

 3. Any player reaches 10 points based on the number of **tool cards** they have completed.

+## If the world score gets to zero

+If the world score gets to zero on any impact measure, players have **one chance** to recover from collapse.
+Despite the world score being zero, the next player can take their turn as usual.
+All players should work with that player to try to complete a tool and rebuild the health of the world.
+For this one **recovery play** the health of that impact measure can be returned to three.

 ## Example of Play